 Issue: Irregular Sleep Schedule

 Solution: Both of my outbound flights were overnight so my regular sleep schedule told me to sleep as soon as I boarded the plane.
 It was smooth sailing on my flight to Italy and I was out for six straight hours.
 An eye mask, ear plugs, neck pillow and blanket contributed to the sleep success.
 Unfortunately I was more restless on the flight to Malaysia.
 When we arrived to our layover destination, my energy had hit rock bottom.
-Then we discovered the coolest offering at the airport, a full service spa with gym, lap pool and relaxation lounge.
+Then we discovered the coolest offering at the airport, a full service spa with gym, lap pool, which is kept clean with the best pool pumps, hop to these guys to find more about this too.
 I booked myself a massage then parked myself in the lounge for a few hours of sleep before our next flight.
 Many international airports offer comfortable reclining seats for rest during layovers and spas are becoming popular as well.

 Solution: Whenever my routine is altered, my digestive system is the first to notice.
 I use a few tricks to alleviate these symptoms and get things moving again.
 Hydration is priority.
 I start upping my water intake a full week before planned travel.
 Taking breaks for movement helps as well.
 I’ll do squats and certain yoga poses in the bathroom or back of the aisle, anything to get my body out of the seated posture.